 Hearth is when heart and earth come together.

-To build a stronger hearth is to build a stronger connection between people and our planet.
+To build a stronger hearth is to build a stronger connection between people and planet.

 Personal and planetary health through lifestyle medicine.